petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/reference/upgrade-report.md

 When you perform upgrades, it is important to know the changes made and any issues that occurred.

 !!! note
     The upgrade status returns combined results for core upgrades, module upgrades, verify process exceptions, and unsatisfied components.
 A `Success` is when all four have passed.
 A `Failure` is when one of the first three fails.
-And `Unresolved` is when unsatisfied components status fails.
+And `Unresolved` is when a component dependency check fails.

 The upgrade report is available through the [upgrade tool](../upgrade-basics/using-the-database-upgrade-tool.md) or at startup with a portal property.